The Ashbee Hotel

 A huge photo archive of Ashbee’s Sicilian stay and of his design work and the building of Villa San Giorgio, is still today kept at the National Library of Victoria and Albert Museum of London, whereas the original house drawings are kept at the Drawings Collection of Royal Institute British Architects and in the English house of Colonel Shaw-Hellier in Wonbourne Wodehouse in Staffordshire.
 Ashbee was usual to annotate his travel memories in diaries that today are kept in Cambridge, at the King’s College and at the National Library of Victoria and Albert Museum.

-Discover the Roman Amphitheatre – Taormina’s most famous landmark is the Greek Theater, originally built in the third century BC under Hiero II of Syracuse.
-But under Roman rule in the second century BC, it was completely rebuilt with all the characteristics of a Roman Amphitheatre.
+Taormina’s most famous landmark is the Greek Theater, originally built in the third century BC under Hiero II of Syracuse.
+But under Roman rule in the second century BC, it was completely rebuilt with all the characteristics of a Roman theater.
 The perfectly semicircular cavea rises in stepped seating to an upper diameter of 109 meters, the stage stands above the level of the orchestra, and the finely decorated stage loft is so high that its sides adjoin the top rows of seats to create an enclosed space.
 A fortuitous gap in the wall of the loft frames Taormina’s most celebrated view of the surrounding countryside as far as Mount Etna, one that has been immortalized in paintings and photographs as one of Italy’s most iconic.

 For most travelers to Italy, Rome is the furthest south they will travel.
 The golden triangle encompassing Rome, Venice and Florence is the main route.
 But the south has so much to offer!
 The regions of the south include, Lazio and within it Rome and Vatican city, Abruzzo, Molise and Puglia along the Adriatic, Naples and Campania, the toe of the boot Basilicata and Calabria and the island of Sicily.
 Lazio is a region of lakes, mountains, and vineyards.
 The area was formed by the eruption of four volcanoes and has left the region with numerous hot springs and volcanic crater lakes.
 Lazio’s best beaches can be found in the Parco Nazionale del Circeo between Gaeta and Sabaudia.